Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Sure.
 We think of this as a continuation of what we've generally done for a long period of time. which is think about how do we optimize the plan structure, the pricing, the features that we have with really 2 goals in mind.
 One goal is we want to give consumers access across a wide range of price points so that more people around the world can enjoy the great stories that Bela's team is doing.

-• That means the appropriate spread of prices and the appropriate corresponding futures, including ads, no ads, video quality, number of simultaneous streams.
+• That means the appropriate spread of prices and the appropriate corresponding features, including ads, no ads, video quality, number of simultaneous streams.
 And we'll seek to actually add to that list of features over a period of time.

 • And the second big goal that we've got and think about this as optimizing long-term revenue, and that includes a bunch of factors that you might expect.
 It's sign-up conversion, it's plan take rate, engagement, retention.
 And just as we evolve from a single plan years ago, and have adjusted our offering over time, this latest move reflects what we think will best achieve those goals in the countries that we launched it in, U.S., U.K. and Canada.